Elite-Modding-Team/ThaumicTweaker/README.md

     - Add or remove Porous Stone special item drops using CraftTweaker or GroovyScript
 - **Special Mining Result Tweaks:**
     - Add and remove special mining drops using CraftTweaker or GroovyScript

 ---

-## Overhauls
-**NOTE:** All overhauls listed in this category are disabled by default.

-- **Loot Table Overhaul:**
-    - Changes most hardcoded mob drops into loot tables that can be modified using loot table tweakers.
-A full list of loot tables can be found [here](https://github.com/Elite-Modding-Team/ThaumicTweaker/tree/main/src/main/resources/assets/thaumictweaker/loot_tables/entity).
-- **Runic Shielding Overhaul:**
-    - Changes Runic Shielding to use its own shielding system instead of using Minecraft's Absorption.
-This also fixes a few issues where Thaumcraft would reset absorption granted by other effects.

----